 Cross-country skiing is not only one of the best all-around workouts you can get, but it’s also a wonderful way to experience a winter wonderland outdoors.
-And with its inherent social distancing, it’s the perfect sport for winter 2021.
+These are the best cross-country skis you can buy for winter 2022.

 Imagine gliding over the snow just a little faster than you can run.
 You’re working up a sweat, but there is no pounding.
 Skis skim silently over a perfectly groomed corduroy snow track that courses through the rolling forest.

-I spoke with the most expert cross-country skier I know, my father, Lowell McCoy, to learn his opinions about the sport and what gear new skiers should buy.
-He bases his opinions on 15 years of level III PSIA nordic ski instruction and rental/sales experience.
-And if you knew him, well, you’d know he’s pretty passionate about the sport.
+I spoke with the most expert cross-country skier I know, my father Lowell McCoy, to learn his opinions about the sport and what gear new skiers should buy.
+He bases his opinions on 15 years of level III PSIA Nordic ski instruction and rental/sales experience.
+And if you knew him, you’d know he’s pretty passionate about the sport.

 “Nordic skiing is an admixture of fitness, technique, and equipment.
 For a satisfying experience, these three should be in balance,” he said.
 “Nordic skiing is a somewhat technical sport.
 The proper equipment makes the learning curve much lower.”